notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 ## Step 8: Query data model

-Now we can inject the `PrismaService` into any REST controller, GraphQL resolver or service to query our data model.
-We will inject it into a controller and create REST endpoints querying and creating `User` models.
+Now you can inject the `PrismaService` into any REST controller, GraphQL resolver or service to query our data model.
+Make sure you add `PrismaModule` to the `imports` list of the module.
+Inject it into a controller and create REST endpoints querying and creating `User` models.

-Note we are directly accessing the type-safe generated Api from the `PrismaClient` through `PrismaService`.
+Note you are directly accessing the type-safe generated Api from the `PrismaClient` through `PrismaService`.

 <div shortcode="code" tabs="app.controller.ts">